 This is an elderly impoverished stratum living on the edge of the poverty line.
 They regard consumption purely as a means of subsistence.
 It is for them a constant battle for lower prices.
 They are closed and reject new things in both their lifestyle and their consumption.
 The consumption of this segment is clearly limited by its low status.
-Lifestyle characteristics add to this picture by shedding a light on the aversion of this segment to new things, which can also be witnessed in their consumption.
+Lifestyle characteristics add to this picture by shedding a light on the aversion of this segment to new things which can also be witnessed in their consumption.

-4. Conclusion
+4. Conclusions

-The results of this qualitative research point to the assumption that in an emerging economy, prices and discretionary income are very often a limitation for average or slightly above-average layers of society in choosing from products and services or brands.
-This factor, and the fact that classification into lifestyle typology yielded a remarkably homogeneous result, indicates that further exploratory research can contribute to a deeper understanding of the phenomena.
-The analysis of the quantitative data leads to the conclusion that the eight clusters, even though they overlap in certain dimensions, clearly separate from one another and show an acceptable degree of inner homogeneity.
-However, it is important to note that these clusters can only be used for multidimensional interpretation, since it is through examining the whole that it can be identified how a cluster differs from those that are near within a dimension.
+The results of our qualitative research point to the assumption that in an emerging economy, prices and discretionary income are very often a limitation for average or slightly aboveaverage layers of society in choosing from products and services or brands.
+This factor and the fact that classification into lifestyle typology yielded a remarkably homogeneous result, indicate that further exploratory research can contribute to a deeper understanding of the phenomena.

+The analysis of the quantitative data leads us to the conclusion that the eight clusters, even though they overlap in certain dimensions, clearly separate from one another and show an acceptable degree of inner homogeneity.
+However, it is important to note that these clusters can only be used for multidimensional interpretation, since it is through examining the whole that we can identify how a cluster differs from those that are near within a dimension.
 There is an interdependent relationship between status, consumption and lifestyle.
-Well-founded results can be obtained when the three areas are jointly interpreted.
+We can obtain well-founded results, when the three areas are jointly interpreted.

-In certain segments, status has proven to be a dominant factor determining consumption.
-This is especially true for lower status, where the income limit largely determines consumption.
+In certain segments, status has proved to be a dominant factor determining consumption.
+This is especially true for lower status where the income limit largely determines consumption.
 In these cases, the influence of lifestyle is rather restricted.
 The influencing role of lifestyle has proved to be especially important when analysing the consumption of the middle class.
 This is in line with the international experiences on the possibilities of using lifestyle-based consumption in segmentation.
-In these cases, status draws a rather vague conclusion on consumption, while lifestyle has a good explanatory force.
-It must be noted that the middle class, being typically broad in advanced countries and which has called this kind of segmentation into life, is rather narrow in Hungary and, based on current trends, continuously shrinking.
-It poses the question again about what the main dilemma is of investigation.
+In these cases, status lets us draw a rather vague conclusion on consumption, while lifestyle has a good explanatory force.
+We must note, that the middle class, being typically broad in advanced countries and which has called this kind of segmentation into life, is rather narrow in our country and, based on current trends, continuously shrinking.
+It poses the question again which is our investigations main dilemma.